AgentCoop/programming_leisure/problems/v1/1084_Goat_in_the_Garden/readme.md

+# 1084.
+Goat in the Garden
+ * Time limit: 1.0 second
+ * Memory limit: 64 MB

 Someone has let a goat in a square kitchen-garden and had bound it to a stake.
 The stake is driven into the ground in the very midst of the square.
 The goat is hungry as a hunter and very voracious, and eats everything that can